spyder-ide/mac-application/How to build the app.md

 * Run `create_dmg.sh` with the appropiate options, e.g.

-    `./create_dmg.sh --app=../spyder/dist/Spyder.app --name=spyder-2.3.0.dmg`
+    `./create_dmg.sh --app=../spyder/dist/Spyder.app --name=spyder-2.3.0-py2.7.dmg`

-* If everything has gone well, you should see a file called `spyder-X.Y.Z.dmg` in the same dir.
-This is the file ready to upload to Bitbucket.
+* If everything has gone well, you should see a file called `spyder-2.3.0-py2.7.dmg` in the same dir.
+This is the file ready to upload to our downloads site.